Winnipeg Railway Museum

 A museum in Winnipeg, Manitoba, Canada showcases railway history

-Note: The Winnipeg Railway Museum is currently closed.
-A number of issues with the historical building need to be addressed in order to bring it up to code.
-The museum is fundraising to raise the necessary funds to make the repairs.
+Note: The Winnipeg Railway Museum is currently closed while issues with the historical building it is housed in are being addressed to bring it up to code.
+The museum expects to reopen in late 2024 or early 2025.
 In the meantime, the museum has created this virtual walk through it.

 The Winnipeg Railway Museum in Winnipeg, Manitoba, Canada contains locomotives (steam, diesel, and electric), railway cars, rail maintenance equipment, and delivery trucks.
 There are displays of railway memorabilia.
 Old photographs, newspaper articles, advertisements, and details of railway history line the walls.
 Given the important role the railway played in Winnipeg’s history, it seems fitting there is a railway museum in the city.